rogeruiz/getenv/CONTRIBUTING.md

 ## Welcome!

-I'm so glad you're thinking about contributing to Tick CLI!
+I'm so glad you're thinking about contributing to getenv CLI!
 If you're unsure about anything, just ask -- or submit the issue or pull request anyway.
 The worst that can happen is you'll be politely asked to change something.